studywysc/studywysc.github.io/docs/_docs/licenses/partners-template.md

 Primary Contact: wyscofficial@icloud.com

-Holder of Rights: X
+Holder of Rights: {{ page.holder-of-rights-name }}

+Signed, effective {{ page.signature-date }}

-This contract is an offer by Client to Holder of Rights made on DATE for Holder of Rights to provide creative Work as requested by Client.
+This contract is an offer by Client to Holder of Rights made on {{ page.signature-date }} for Holder of Rights to provide creative Work as requested by Client.

 1. Intellectual Property
     - Client requests Holder of Rights to provide a license permitting Client access, use, and public distribution rights to Intellectual Property.
-    - Intellectual Property includes X
+    - Intellectual Property includes {{ page.intellectual-property }}
 1. Payment
     - There shall be no payments made by either party for any reason with respect to Intellectual Property.
 1. Grant of Rights